Chiliyanaula: Geography

+The vegetation of the surrounding area includes (Pinus roxburghii), oak (Quercus), buransh (Rhododendron arboreum) and deodar (Deodar Cedar) forests that host a large variety of fauna, such as leopards, rhesus monkeys, pine martens, Himalayan langur, dhole, rabbits, barking deer, sambar, and more.
+Exotic plants of Chiliyanaula include Ginkgo biloba and saffron.The region receives most of its annual rainfall during the southwest monsoon, while winters are cool and may occasionally experience snowfall.

+Climate

+Chiliyanaula has a subtropical highland climate, influenced by its elevation.
+Summers are generally mild compared with the plains of northern India, while winters are cold.
+The monsoon season brings substantial rainfall, particularly between June and September.

 History

-The name of the town, Chiliyanaula, is made of two words: Cheli and Naula.
-Cheli means daughter and Naula means "natural source of water or well" in Kumaoni language.
 Earlier, the place was known by the name of "Malla Badhan" (In Kumaoni it means Upper Badhan.
 Badhan is a village near Chiliyanaula).

-Until 1915, Chiliyanaula had just one inn and a small market surrounded by oak trees.
-Local tax collectors of the British government (known as Thokdar in Kumaoni language) used to stay in that inn during their travel to collect the taxes in neighboring villages.
+Until 1915, Chiliyanaula had just one small market surrounded by oak trees.
+Local tax collectors of the British government (known as Thokdar in Kumaoni language) used to stay in that during their travel to collect the taxes in neighboring villages.

 This place had a lot of sources of natural water.
 In 1920, some local people upgraded those resources with basic constructions of stones and bricks and shaped them into wells.
 Those people named the constructed wells by the names of their daughters.
 Hence the place was called Cheli Naula ("Daughter's Wells") – which converted into Chiliyanaula as the time passed.
 Unfortunately, all the wells are dried now.

 Chiliyanaula established as a town in recent years.
 Before 1980, the town was just a street with few shops.

 After 1980 when Haidakhan Ashram and G D Birla Memorial School kind of international institute established in this area, it shaped into a town.
 Today, Chiliyanaula is a Nagar Palika (municipal council) and turning into a city.

+Demographics

+The population of Chiliyanaula consists primarily of people belonging to the various communities of the Kumaon region.
+Hindiand Kumaoni are widely spoken, while English is also used in educational and official contexts.